 Nocturia is the medical term for the need to awaken from sleep to urinate.
 Getting up once to relieve your bladder during sleep hours is usually not particularly troublesome.
-However, when it happens two or more times it can negatively impact one’s quality of life because of sleep disruption, an increased risk of fall-related nighttime injuries, daytime fatigue and an increased risk of fatigue-related accidents.
+However, when it happens two or more times it can negatively impact one’s quality of life because of sleep disruption, leading to an increased risk of fall-related nighttime injuries, daytime fatigue and an increased risk of fatigue-related accidents.

 What causes nocturia?